 Develop and conduct environmental assessments.

+The City will continue to support the Utah Department of Air Quality implementation plans for meeting and continuing to meet the NAAQS.

 Marriott-Slaterville will work to protect surface and groundwater quality and ensure adequate water supply for culinary, industrial, fisheries, irrigation and other uses.

+Support development that reduces piping or channelization of natural creeks, drainages or rivers.

 REDEVELOPMENT AND CONSERVATION